Election 2020: Labour leader Jacinda Ardern not pleased with National's farming policy

 It is understood getting the National caucus onside to vote for the bill caused tension within the party.

+Although National did vote for the bill, it signalled at the time it would be making some changes to the legislation if it won the election - including the changes announced in today's policy.

-Ardern said today that there appeared to be a consensus when it came to climate change within National.
+But Ardern said today that there had appeared to be a consensus when it came to climate change within National.

 "It is hugely disappointing to see that change in position from them."